Sensory claims substantiation: an overview

 30 January 2020

-Marleen Chambault, Sensory & Consumer Research Scientist and Sarah Thomas, Section Manager Innovation & Insights
+Marleen Chambault, Sensory & Consumer Research Scientist and Departmental Statistician and Sarah Thomas, Section Manager Innovation & Insights

 This white paper aims to define sensory claims, provide an overview of how they are regulated in the UK and explain how they